ENTP vs INTP – Key Differences between these Two Personalities

 ENTP vs INTP Intelligence

-Because of their natural curiosity and problem solving abilities, both personality types tend to be considered intelligent.
-They both share an interest about the world and have a desire to learn new things.
+Both personality types tend to be considered intelligent because of their natural curiosity and problem-solving abilities.
+They both share an interest in the world and a desire to learn new things.
 They also both enjoy engaging intellectually with others.
 They do, however, express their intelligence in different ways.

 How do ENTPs express their intelligence?

-• They will jump right into a problem, imagining multiple possibilities and then backtrack and begin analyzing to see if any of their ideas are possible.
+• They will jump right into a problem, imagining multiple possibilities, then backtrack and begin analyzing to see if any of their ideas are possible.

 • They are attracted by finding unique solutions more than by finding tried and true real-world options.

-• They love debating and learning new ways of looking at ideas that they hadn’t considered before.
+• They love debating and learning new ways of looking at ideas they hadn’t considered before.

 How do INTPs express their intelligence?

-• Before jumping into a problem, they will think about it logically for a long time, considering every aspect and data point that they know of.
+• Before jumping into a problem, they will think about it logically for a long time, considering every aspect and data point they know.

-• They are more interested in finding out the truth rather than examining endless possibilities.
+• They are more interested in discovering the truth than examining endless possibilities.

 Am I an ENTP or an INTP?

-Both personality types are so close to each other in so many ways, how can you tell them apart?
-Here are a couple of basic questions that can help to narrow down which personality type you may be.
+Both personality types are so close to each other in so many ways; how can you tell them apart?
+Here are a couple of basic questions that can help narrow down your personality type.

 How talkative are you?

-ENTPs are generally talkative with others, especially if they are discussing something that interests them.
+ENTPs are generally talkative with others, especially when discussing something that interests them.
 They will not hesitate to start a conversation or ask for someone else’s opinion.

-INTPs are quieter and reserved and will save the talking for when it is necessary.
-They will speak but only after they’ve given a great deal of thought to what they are going to say.
+INTPs are quieter and reserved and will save the talking when necessary.
+They will speak, but only after they’ve given a great deal of thought to what they are going to say.

 Do you have many interests?